moose1089/epoch2iso/README.md

 Unix Epoch times are not human readable.
 This script can be used in a pipeline to convert any likely epoch numbers to the ISO8601 date and time format.

-There is no consideration for the meaning of the numbers, so any number in a sensisble range will be converted.
+There is no consideration for the meaning of the numbers, so any number in a sensible range will be converted.
 This makes it handy for debugging and examining logs, but not suitable for use in a data loading pipeline.

 ## Requires